p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

       -n ${CATALOG_SERVICE_APP} \
       -f
    ```
    > Note: This command can take upto 10-15 minutes to run successfully.
-You don't need to wait for the commmand to get excecuted completely so in the meanwhile you can continue onto next task.
+You don't need to wait for the commmand to get excecuted completely so in the meanwhile you can continue with next task.

    ![](Images/mjv2-47.png)